1995parham-learning/drift-in-ml/slides.md

 ## Locating drift

-- Reference window: the set of points to compare production data distributions with to identify drift.
+- **Reference window**: the set of points to compare production data distributions with to identify drift.
-- Test window: the set of points to compare with the reference window to determine if drift has occurred.
+- **Test window**: the set of points to compare with the reference window to determine if drift has occurred.

+Since we're dealing with online drift detection (i.e. detecting drift in live production data as opposed to past batch data), we can employ either a _fixed or sliding window_ approach to identify our set of points for comparison.